cs50/server#

 Nginx#

-’s installation of Nginx by adding directives as follows.
+You can customize cs50/server’s installation of Nginx by adding directives as follows.

 To add directives to Nginix’s